shekeriev/gitops-and-k8s/demo/demo.md

 kubectl get pods,svc
 ```

-Again, the cluster won't do anything on its own to revert our changes because it accepts that if we changed something, it is because we are knowing what we are doing. ;)
+Again, the cluster won't take any action on its own to revert your changes because it accepts that if we changed something, it is because we know what we are doing. ;)

 Let's clean up by removing our application